-Here we study the effects of the environment-induced interatomic interaction on the entanglement dynamics for two circularly accelerated atoms initially prepared in $|\psi\rangle=\sqrt{p}|A\rangle+\sqrt{1-p}|S\rangle$ $(0<p<1, p\neq 1/2)$.
-In Fig.~\ref{circularly6-7}, it is shown that the enhancement behaviors depend on the atomic initial state prepared.
-When $p=1/4$ is taken, that is to say, the symmetry entangled state contributes to the initial state mainly, and we find under the effect of the environment-induced interatomic interaction, from Figs. \ref{circularly6-7} (a) and (c), that the two-atom entanglement exhibits an intriguing phenomenon: its decay and revival are quite different from the static atoms case in Fig.~\ref{R5} (a) and the uniformly moving atoms cases in Figs.~\ref{f4} (a) and (c).
-In particular, when the centripetal acceleration is large there could be no entanglement revival and entanglement will suffer ``sudden death".
-Besides, even at the late evolution stage, unlike the above cases, the entanglement dynamics in $\kappa$-deformed spacetime does not consist with that in Minkowski spacetime.
-In Figs. \ref{circularly6-7} (b) and (d), the entanglement dynamics of the $p=3/4$ initial state case is shown.
-We can see that the initial entanglement can be enhanced in the initial phase, while finally decays to zero asymptotically.
-However, the entanglement dies off in an oscillatory manner in $\kappa$-deformed spacetime and will never consist with the Minkowski spacetime case at anytime.
-Remarkably, as the centripetal acceleration increasing, the difference between the $\kappa$-deformed spacetime and Minkowski spacetime becomes larger.
-Moreover, entanglement dynamics in both the $\kappa$-deformed spacetime and the Minkowski spacetime could suffer entanglement ``sudden death", which means that the entanglement decays to zero at finite time.
-A quite interesting phenomenon for the entanglement in the large acceleration situation is that at certain time interval the entanglement for the $\kappa$-deformed spacetime exists, while that for the Minkowski spacetime vanishes.
-This distinct character of entanglement dynamics may assist us to distinguish these two universes.
+Fig.~\ref{circularly6-7} shows that the enhancement behavior depends on the state in which the atoms are initially prepared.
+When $p=1/4$ is considered, the symmetry entangled state mainly contributes to the initial state, and we infer from Figs.~\ref{circularly6-7} (a) and (b) that, under the effect of the environment-induced interatomic interaction, the two-atom entanglement exhibits an intriguing phenomenon: its decay and revival are different from those of static atoms, as shown in Fig.~\ref{R5} (a), and uniformly moving atoms, as shown in Figs.~\ref{f4} (a) and (b).
+In particular, when the centripetal acceleration is large, the entanglement will not be revived and will suffer ``sudden death."
+In addition, even in the late stage of evolution, in contrast to the aforementioned cases, the entanglement dynamics in $\kappa$-deformed spacetime does not coincide with that in Minkowski spacetime.
+In Figs. \ref{circularly6-7} (c) and (d), the entanglement dynamics of the $p=3/4$ initial state case is shown.
+We determine that the initial entanglement is enhanced in the initial phase and eventually decays to zero asymptotically.
+However, the entanglement dies off in an oscillatory manner in $\kappa$-deformed spacetime and will never coincide with the Minkowski spacetime case at any time.
+Remarkably, as the centripetal acceleration increases, the difference between $\kappa$-deformed and Minkowski spacetimes becomes larger.
+Moreover, the entanglement dynamics in both $\kappa$-deformed and Minkowski spacetimes could suffer entanglement ``sudden death," which means that the entanglement decays to zero at a finite time.
+An interesting phenomenon for the entanglement in the large acceleration situation is that, at a certain time interval, entanglement exists in the $\kappa$-deformed spacetime, whereas it vanishes in the Minkowski spacetime.
+This distinct characteristic of entanglement dynamics helps us distinguish these two universes.